aresbustinzanguyen/hangman-recreation/README.md

 # Projects
-Converting a given point in the cartesian coordinate system to either polar to rectangular or rectangular to polar.
+Converting a given point in the cartesian coordinate system from either polar to rectangular or rectangular to polar.